joshjon/dota-clarity/README.md

 ### Making requests to the local Dota Clarity API

-Sample payloads are provided in the `/payloads` directory and are used in the requests below.
+Example payloads are provided in the `/payloads` directory and are used in POST requests below.

+#### Profiles

 **Create profile**
 ```bash